burakki916/analysisNotes/Problems/integrals.md

 ```

 # Practice Problems
 ## 7.1 What is the Riemann Integral?
+Glad you asked!
 ### Problem 11
 #### Question
 Suppose that $f$ is bounded on $[a,b]$ and that there exists two sequences